LSSTDESC/CLMM/docs/source/citing.rst

 Citing CLMM
 *************

-This code, while public on ``github``, has not yet been released by DESC and is still under active development.
+This code, while public on GitHub, has not yet been released by DESC and is still under active development.
 Our release of v1.0 will be accompanied by a journal paper describing the development and validation of `CLMM`.